prashantsah567/get_intraday_historical_data_from_polygon/README.md

 ## Installation

 Use the following pip command to install the necessary libraries:

 ```pip install ...``

 ## Run the script

 After installation, simply run the 'get_intraday_data.py' script

 ```python get_intraday_data.py```

-## Result
+## Output

-The retrieved data will be saved to the historical_data folder.
+The retrieved data will be saved to the historical_data folder in this format: ticker_1_min_data.csv.